whiteand/protos-ts/README.md

 ## Rationale

 `protobufjs` is currently used as a main compiler.
-But there is several problems with this tool.
+But there are several problems with this tool.

 It produces single large javascript file.
 It does not have typings by default.